BioJulia/BioSequences.jl/README.md

 ## Questions?

-If you have a question about contributing or using BioJulia software, come on over and chat to us on [Gitter](https://gitter.im/BioJulia/General), or you can try the [Bio category of the Julia discourse site](https://discourse.julialang.org/c/domain/bio).
+If you have a question about contributing or using BioJulia software, come on over and chat to us on [the Julia Slack workspace](https://julialang.org/slack/), or you can try the [Bio category of the Julia discourse site](https://discourse.julialang.org/c/domain/bio).